 Figure 2.
-Learning Trajectory of the Median and Range Concepts
+Learning Trajectory of The Median and Range Concepts

 In the learning trajectory to find the concept of quartiles as seen in Figure 3, learners are asked to arrange the congklak seeds into the holes in order from the least to the most.
-Afterward, they identify the value (the number of seeds) that sits at the midpoint ( $Q_2$ ).
-Following this, learners determine the $Q_1$ and $Q_3$ values, which are the middle values of the data that are to the left and right of the $Q_2$ value.
+Afterward, they identify the value (the number of seeds) that sits at the midpoint (Q_2).
+Following this, learners determine the Q_1 and Q_3 values, which are the middle values of the data that are to the left and right of the Q_2 value.
 This activity aims to help learners comprehend the concept of quartiles, understand the meaning of quartiles, and learn the steps involved in calculating quartiles values.

+The Effect of Learning Trajectory on Mathematical Reasoning Ability in Terms of Self-Efficacy.
+Firdaus, Usodo, Kuswardi.
 Learners continue their quartile value determination tasks as part of the learning trajectory to discover the concept of interquartile range which is also depicted in Figure 3.
-They are asked to calculate the difference between the middle value of the data that are to the left and right of the $Q_2$ value.
+They are asked to calculate the difference between the middle value of the data that are to the left and right of the Q_2 value.
 This activity aims to help learners comprehend the concept of the interquartile range, enabling them to define its meaning and apply the general formula for calculating it.

 Figure 3.
-Learning Trajectory of the Quartiles and Interquartile Range Concepts
+Learning Trajectory of The Quartiles and Interquartile Range Concepts